mcdragonsi/martin.vet/content/about.md

 sidebar: true
 menu: side # Optional, add page to a menu.
 Options: main, side, footer
 ---
 My name is **Martin McDowell DrVetMed ISFM AdvCertFB MRCVS** and I am a fully qualified veterinary surgeon in Herefordshire, UK.
 I have also been involved with the WVS in January 2015 with veterinary voluntary work at the Carriacou Animal Hospital.
-Read more on my personal blog here →
+Read more on my [personal blog](https://blog.mcdowell.si/).

 I am have gained the **ISFM Advanced Certificate in Feline Behaviour (ISFM AdvCertFB)** with distinction.